 Posted on Monday, April 8th, 2024 at 9:00 am

 Sustaining an injury in a Georgia store can lead to costly medical expenses and interfere with your ability to work or enjoy hobbies and activities you love.
 What happens when you are injured in a store due to someone else’s carelessness?
+Can you sue a store if you get hurt?
 You may be eligible for financial recovery.
 Store injury settlements can compensate victims for medical bills, lost wages, and related losses.

 Is a Store Liable for a Customer Injury in Georgia?

 Property owners have a duty to those they invite (whether expressly or implicitly) onto their properties.
 They must exercise “ordinary care” to guard against injury to guests.
-Can you sue a store if you get hurt?
-Often, you can.
-However, to recover compensation, you must show you got hurt because ownership failed to exercise ordinary care.
+What happens when you are injured in a store?
+Often, you can sue them.
+However, to recover compensation, you must show you got hurt because the store owner failed to exercise ordinary care.

-For example, maybe you got hurt in a trip and fall due to an uneven surface that should’ve been repaired.
-Perhaps a liquid spilled on the floor and didn’t get cleaned up.
+For example, maybe you got hurt on a trip and fell due to an uneven surface that should’ve been repaired.
+Perhaps there is a wet floor, and it didn’t get cleaned up.

 Can you sue if you fall in a store?
 Your claim will come down to whether:

-How you build a case depends on the circumstances of the incident in which you suffered injuries.
-The goal is to show that the store didn’t fulfill its duty to exercise the care it owed you.
+How you build a case depends on the circumstances of the incident with your pain and suffering from the injury.
+Furthermore, the goal is to show that the store didn’t fulfill its duty to exercise the care it owed you.

 Steps to Take After a Store Accident

 Taking the right steps immediately after getting hurt at a store can improve your odds of securing compensation.
-After a slip and fall or similar incident at a store, you should:
+Additionally, after a slip and fall accident or similar at a store, you should:

-• Report the incident to a manager or owner.
-However, an employee will suffice if no one else is available.
+- Report the incident to a store manager or owner.
+However, a store employee will suffice if no one else is available.

-• Don’t say anything to suggest you caused your injuries, or that you’re “okay” when you know you’re hurt.
+- Don’t suggest that you caused your injuries or say that you’re “okay” when you know you’re hurt.

 Can You Sue a Store for Negligence in Georgia?

 A Georgia personal injury attorney can guide you through this process and protect your interests.
-They can even handle negotiations with the insurance company and fight for fair compensation.
-If the insurance company doesn’t make a fair offer, your attorney can file a lawsuit on your behalf.
+Also, they can even handle negotiations with the insurance company and fight for fair compensation.
+Furthermore, if the insurance company doesn’t make a fair offer, your attorney can file a lawsuit on your behalf.

 Don’t delay in taking legal action following an injury in a store.
 You have just two years from the date you get hurt to file a lawsuit in Georgia.